joe7575/vm16/readme.md

 **Work in progress!**

 - Simplify and standardize compiler and assembler output
-- Enable import of C and ASM files
+- Enable import of C and ASM files in C files
-- Update and improve debugger
+- Update and improve debugger (add step-in and step-out buttons)
 - Add more example code to the demo CPU
 - Many improvements and bug fixes